Yes, it is ok for a breastfeeding mother to eat honey. Botulism is not transmitted by breast milk.

 When introducing solids, you will learn about foods that are initially off-limits, including choking hazards and potential allergens.
 Unlike these food restrictions during infancy, honey falls in a completely different class.

-Let’s take a closer look at the extreme hazard of this popular sugar substitute and learn when the best time is to introduce this natural sweetener.
+In this article, let’s take a closer look at the extreme hazard of this popular sugar substitute and learn when the best time is to introduce this natural sweetener.

 Table of Contents: